 She succeeded in getting him below, where they found his parents finishing a cup of coffee on the other side of the boat, unaware of any panic or disaster.
 Quickly, Hilda related what had happened, doing her best to exonerate the boy, for she could see he was still in shock.
 The parents exclaimed over him, appalled and terrified, bombarding him with questions.
 Hilda went in search of a glass of water for Laurent, feeling she herself could do with a strong brandy.
 He drank the water, the boat docked, and Hilda watched as he was hustled off by his anxious parents.

 She went back to her shaken girls and reassured them.
 It had been clear that Vivien was a strong swimmer, so Hilda remained calm and patient in front of the girls, some of whom babbled incoherently in their relief.
 Inwardly, she was quaking at the thought of what could have happened.
-She knew that if she herself had dived before Vivien got there, she would never have had the strength to restrain the terrified little girl.
+She knew that if she herself had dived before Vivien got there, she would never have had the strength to restrain that terrified little girl.
 Thank God for Vivien!
-This had surely not been part of her scenario, when she arranged this trip to help Vivien, but, as she was to reflect later, God always knows what He's about!
+This had surely not been part of her scenario, when she arranged the trip to help Vivien, but, as she was to reflect later, God always knows what He's about!

 By the time Hilda and the girls disembarked at the Quai des Rives, neither Vivien nor the child was to be seen, nor indeed the young boy and his parents.
 A man in the uniform of La Compagnie Générale de Navigation approached, however, and guided them over to the embarkation building.
 Leaving the girls outside, Hilda entered a small, cramped office which seemed to be full of people.
-A tall, rather self-important looking man in the Compagnie’s uniform was speaking rather loudly to the parents.
+A tall, rather self-important looking man in the Compagnie’s uniform was speaking loudly to the parents.
 Vivien herself was sitting shivering in a corner, water dripping down her face, a blanket round her shoulders, and a look of total bemusement on her face.
 She looked up in relief at the sight of Hilda.

 Hilda bent down.
 “That was a very brave thing to do, my dear, but we need to get you back quickly.”